chang-ntu/chang-ntu.github.io/_pages/about.md

   - /about.html
 ---

-I am a final-year PhD student at [Nanyang Technological University](https://www.ntu.edu.sg/) (NTU), Singapore.
+I received the Ph.D. degree from [Nanyang Technological University](https://www.ntu.edu.sg/) (NTU), Singapore, in 2025.
 My research focuses on interdisciplinary areas of **AI** and **communication networks**, with a specific emphasis on **mobile edge computing**.
-I received my Bachelor’s degree from [University of Electronic Science and Technology of China](https://www.uestc.edu.cn/), China in 2020.
+Before that, I received a Bachelor’s degree from [University of Electronic Science and Technology of China](https://www.uestc.edu.cn/), China, in 2020.

 **Email**: liuc0063@e.ntu.edu.sg